 ENGL2092.
-Postcolonial English (6 credits)

-For many creative writers - writers of poetry, fiction, drama - from outside the Anglo-American world, English has a complex history and often an uneasy relationship, with native languages.
+Postcolonial English (6 credits) For many creative writers - writers of poetry, fiction, drama - from outside the Anglo-American world, English has a complex history and often an uneasy relationship, with native languages.
 The decision, or the choice, to write and publish in English, is an issue they have reflected upon and debated, nationally and internationally, with other writers.
 Such reflections and debates constitute one of the dynamic contours of "Global English" as a discourse.
 Critical questions often raised in the debate concern the English language as the bearer of cultures.
 They include the changing roles of English as a colonial or postcolonial language, as the language of the unitary or pluralistic nations, as a dominant or minority language, as the language of 'English literature' or 'Literature in English'.
 In this course, students will be introduced to these questions through discussions of essays by writers who have considerable practical experience using English as the language of creativity, and who are active contributors to debates about English in their own locations.

-ENGL2093.
-Literary islands: English poetry and prose from the South Pacific and the Caribbean (6 credits)

-In this course we will read and discuss literary texts mainly poems and short stories from two cultural regions that received the English language as colonial cargo between the 17th and 19th centuries.
+Assessment will be by 100% coursework.
+ENCI 2002 Literary islands.
+English postary and pross from the South Da ENGL2093.
+Literary islands: English poetry and prose from the South Pacific and the Caribbean (6 credits) In this course we will read and discuss literary texts mainly poems and short stories from two cultural regions that received the English language as colonial cargo between the 17th and 19th centuries.
 Looking at the different histories of the insular cultures of the South Pacific and the Caribbean, we will consider how these histories have shaped the emergence of Anglophone literatures, and how these literatures in turn challenge our expectations of English literature.
 We will pay special attention to the forms of communication these texts represent and establish as they construct a sense of place, and parallels will perhaps be drawn to the case of Hong Kong.
-Topics: history and politics of English in the South Pacific and the Caribbean, the emergence of English-language literatures and the development of indigenous traditions, the relationship between writing and place, distance and insularity, the relationship between literature and vernacular culture (conversation, song, storytelling, oratory)
+Topics: history and politics of English in the South Pacific and the Caribbean, the emergence of English-language literatures and the development of indigenous traditions, the relationship between writing and place, distance and insularity, the relationship between literature and vernacular culture (conversation, song, storytelling, oratory) Assessment will be by 100% coursework.

 ENGL2094.
-Cultural approaches to second language varieties of English (6 credits)

-In this course, we will look at second language varieties of English and what they can tell us about the cultural background of their speakers.
+Cultural approaches to second language varieties of English (6 credits) In this course, we will look at second language varieties of English and what they can tell us about the cultural background of their speakers.
 After an introduction to the relation of language and culture in general (Linguistic Relativity Principle), and some modern adaptations of this principle with respect to the role of English in the world, the students will be acquainted with specific methodologies from cognitive linguistics/cognitive anthropology and computer corpus analysis, which allow them to systematically analyze language from a cultural perspective.
 The students are required to conduct independent research, utilizing these methods of investigation.
 Some prior knowledge about varieties of English (World Englishes) is of help, but is no requirement.
 Due to the restricted number of workstations in the computer lab, not more than 40 students can be admitted to this class.
+Assessment will be by 100% coursework.